Tikamin557/Ts-Core/docs/ModderGuide.md

 - **[Warp Services Guide](ModderGuide_WarpServices.md)**
 - **[Migration System Guide](ModderGuide_MigrationSystem.md)**
 - **[Notification System Guide](ModderGuide_NotificationSystem.md)**

+T's Core also provides custom map properties which can add additional behavior to locations without requiring C# code.

+The currently available Timed Exit properties can automatically warp the player out of a location at or after a specified in-game time, with optional dialogue and sound:

+- `TsCoreTimedExit`
+- `TsCoreTimedExitMessage`
+- `TsCoreTimedExitSound`

+Timed Exit can use T's Core Warp Actions and Warp Providers for its destination and warp behavior.

+For detailed usage and examples, see the **[Map Properties Guide](ModderGuide_MapProperties.md)**.

 T's Core also extends Content Patcher's `ConfigSchema` with optional features for controlling GMCM visibility based on installed mods.